Adaptive Coverage Policies in Conformal Prediction: INTRODUCTION

-A central limitation of classical conformal prediction is the need to specify a fixed coverage level $1 - \alpha$.
-This choice is typically arbitrary and has received relatively little attention in the literature, despite its significant impact on the size and informativeness of the prediction sets.
-In practice, small values of $\alpha$ can yield overly conservative prediction sets, while large values may lead to empty sets that are uninformative.
+A core feature of classical conformal prediction is the specification of a fixed coverage level $1-\alpha$ prior to observing the data.
+While this provides a highly desirable and easily interpretable statistical guarantee, it imposes a rigid operational constraint.
+In practice, this fixed choice can lead to uninformative predictions: small values of $\alpha$ can yield overly conservative prediction sets, while large values may lead to empty sets.
 Moreover, classical conformal methods do not allow $\alpha$ to be chosen based on the observed data, because the marginal coverage guarantee (\ref{cp}) only holds when $\alpha$ is fixed before seeing the calibration or test points.
-In some problems, a data analyst might prefer to adjust~$\alpha$ after inspecting the data.
-For example, suppose that~$\alpha = 1\%$ yields an extremely large prediction set, while $\alpha = 1.1\%$ gives a much more compact set with only a slight relaxation in coverage.
+In many operational settings, a practitioner might prefer to adjust $\alpha$ after inspecting the data.
+For instance, in a medical diagnosis task, a standard conformal method guaranteeing 99\% coverage might output a broad set of seven diagnoses.
+While statistically valid, this set may be clinically unactionable.
+A physician might prefer to dynamically relax the coverage slightly (e.g., from $\alpha=1\%$ to $\alpha=2\%$) to yield a precise, actionable set of three diagnoses.
 Most practitioners would naturally opt for the latter, as it provides a more informative and usable prediction.
-Unfortunately, in traditional conformal prediction, choosing~$\alpha$ after inspecting the data undermines the marginal coverage guarantee (\ref{cp}) and is closely related to the phenomenon of p-hacking in the statistical literature \citep{simmons2011false,head2015phacking}.
+Unfortunately, in traditional conformal prediction, choosing $\alpha$ after inspecting the data undermines the marginal coverage guarantee (\ref{cp}) and is closely related to the phenomenon of p-hacking in the statistical literature \citep{simmons2011false,head2015phacking}.
 This rigidity is limiting in settings where uncertainty varies across examples, or where we may want to tailor coverage to the difficulty of each instance.

 The method proposed by \cite{cherian2024llmvalidity} uses a neural network to fit a data-dependent miscoverage~$\tilde{\alpha}$ in conformal prediction.
 However, their network is trained on separate training data and offers no guidance on how to optimize training to achieve a desired expected prediction set size.
 By contrast, our approach trains $\tilde{\alpha}$ directly on calibration data, without needing to reserve any training data for this purpose, and allows practitioners to adjust the training procedure to control the expected size of prediction sets at test time.